 Suzanne Marie's Interiors

-Full service interior design and window treatments for Bend and Salem OR.
+Full service interior design in Bend and Salem OR.

-Now building and providing interior design in Baja CA Sur, MX
+Now also building and providing interior design in Baja CA Sur, MX

 from Cabo San Lucas to Todos Santos.

 See my blog posts for progress on a casita in Pescadaro MX

 The first annual Designer Sample Sale is in the planning stages.
 The dates are confirmed so plan to attend.

 We will be contacting Central Oregon Interior Designers & Tenant partners in the Design Center to participate.
 If you have samples, fabrics, books, mis-orders, shades, model home furnishings etc that you would like to sell please contact me.
 The more designers we have the better the sale.
 We plan to do this at least once a year so let's make the first one a great sale to be anticipated.

 If you are a bargain hunter plan to come & bring a friend!